Welcome to FamilyCounselingSanDiego.com

 If you have a deductible with your insurance you are responsible to report that to therapist on your first session.
 Otherwise, you may receive a large bill from our company when we find that the payments have not been received.
 You will be responsible for what we agreed to get paid by insurance company only not our uninsurance rate which is often more than the insurance rate.
-Neurofeedback is not covered by insurance companies and is paid via cash/cc/check or can be financed with our business partner to allow you to get treatment for only the average payment of $30 to $200 per month until it is paid off.
+Neurofeedback, LENS, is not covered by insurance companies and is paid via cash/cc/check or can be financed with our business partner to allow you to get treatment for only the average payment of $500 per month until it is paid off.

 CANCELLATION POLICY: ALL scheduling in ONLINE through secure online portal a PHI protected portal.
 We send reminder message via email and text prior to session asking if you can make your appointment please press Y or N to answer the system.
 Sessions are typically scheduled one time per week at the same time each week and day.
 Your Counselor may suggest a different amount of therapy depending on the nature and severity of your concerns.
 Your consistent attendance greatly contributes to a successful outcome.
 In order to cancel or reschedule an appointment, you are expected to notify your Counselor at least 24 hrs. in advance of your appointment, by phone.
-If you do not provide your Counselor with at least 24 hours notice in advance, you are responsible for $50.00 missed session fee.
-If you arrive for co-parenting/couples session and your partner walks out of treatment, your insurance may get billed and/or a $50.00 will be charged no exceptions.
-Under Medi-Cal guidelines we do not charge $50.00 for missing a session as per that contract.
-We also rarely take Medi-cal due to problems getting paid.
+If you do not provide your Counselor with at least 24 hours notice in advance, you are responsible for $70.00 missed session fee.
+If you arrive for co-parenting/couples session and your partner walks out of treatment, your insurance may get billed and/or a $70.00 will be charged no exceptions.
+WE NO LONGER TAKE MEDI-CAL OR ANY MEDI-CAL PLAN AT THIS TIME.
+SO PLEASE DO NOT COMPLETE THIS FORM UNLESS PLAN TO PAY CASH if you have Medi-Cal.

 EMERGENCY ISSUE: If your Counselor is unable you can leave a message or if needed we provide on-call therapist for therapeutic emergency not life threatening which you need to call 911.
 When you call 858-217-5770 to reach our office and on call therapist or Janet Phillips LCSW 858-883-8624 will answer the call and connect you to on-call therapist.
 In the event that you are feeling unsafe or require immediate medical or psychiatric assistance, you should call 911 or go to emergency room.
 If your safe at home but need some help now call National Hopeline Network (800) 784-2433.
 Our Counselors are unfortunately unable to use emails except for non-clinical uses and if you do use email you accept that email is not confidential.
 If an email correspondence is particularly important to your therapy, please be sure to print out and bring a copy of the email to your next session so Counselor can read at that time.